 Dave Walen – Architectural Drafter and Designer: Dave Walen is the owner operator of Dave Philip Walen Design.
 He has over a decade of hands on experience working with licensed architects, engineers, and contractors for both residential and commercial spaces, both interior and exterior.
 Designing and illustrating as his greatest passion, Dave also co-operates Anamoglam with his wife where they offer graphics design, web, and drafting services.
 He has traveled the world and found additional architectural and cultural creative inspiration in Italy, Slovenia, Austria, Switzerland, Poland, Sweden, Germany, Haiti, and the Bahamas.
 He grew up flying with his Dad (getting to experience Zero G!) in the South East of the USA.
 Now Dave and his wife live and offer their services in the Tryon, NC region.
 As a One Community Consultant Dave is converting the Straw Bale Village designs to CAD and helping evolve these designs into detailed building plans.

 David Sweet – Architect III: David received his Bachelors of Architecture from the California Polytechnic University of San Luis Obispo.
-He specializes in design development thru construction administration with applied skills in Revit, AutoCAD, Word, Excel, Adobe Acrobat, Photoshop, Quark Express, and Outlook.
+He specializes in design development through construction administration with applied skills in Revit, AutoCAD, Word, Excel, Adobe Acrobat, Photoshop, Quark Express, and Outlook.
 David has been a part of almost every component of how a project is built from start to finish, from building pre-schematic concept models by hand to reviewing standard of design punch list items at the end of construction with contractors awaiting approval for everything that has been built.
-Notable projects David has helped design include the Staples Center Arena, University of California Berkeley Student Athletics Sports Performance Center, Oregon State University Reser Stadium Phase 2 South Bowl Expansion & Gill Annex Sports Performance Center Phase 1 Wrestling Practice & Weight Room Facility, University of Southern California Galen Center & Athletic Pavilion, and DEDAUIX Field House Renovations, Ted Stevens Anchorage International Airport South Terminal Seismic Retrofit/Baggage Handling System/Security Upgrades, Long Beach Airport Jet Blue Terminal Improvements, San Jose Regional Medical Center Expansion and Seismic Upgrade, and more.
+Notable projects David has helped design include the Staples Center Arena, University of California Berkeley Student Athletics Sports Performance Center, Oregon State University Reser Stadium Phase 2 South Bowl Expansion & Gill Annex Sports Performance Center Phase 1 Wrestling Practice & Weight Room Facility, University of Southern California Galen Center & Athletic Pavilion, DEDAUIX Field House Renovations, Ted Stevens Anchorage International Airport South Terminal Seismic Retrofit/Baggage Handling System/Security Upgrades, Long Beach Airport Jet Blue Terminal Improvements, San Jose Regional Medical Center Expansion and Seismic Upgrade, and more.
 David was also part of the Schematic Design Team for the Philadelphia Eagles & Milwaukee Brewers Stadium.
-As a One Community Consultant, David is leading the design development thru construction details for the complete Phase I Aquapini and Walipini Food Infrastructure.
+As a One Community Consultant, David is leading the design development through construction details for the complete Phase I Aquapini and Walipini Food Infrastructure.

 Dennis Wohlfeil – Earth Builder and Sustainable Technologies Expert: Throughout his entire life Dennis has known he wanted to do something to help humanity.
 In 2001 he earned a Bachelors of Science in Electrical Engineering and gained employment as a Laboratory Manager and Professor at the college where he graduated.
 He managed multi-million dollar electronics, physics, and biomedical laboratory facilities and taught an extensive array of courses in the Associate Degree, Bachelorette Degree, and Masters Degree coursework for four years while simultaneously earning a Masters in Business Administration, a Project Management Certification, and a Masters in Public Administration.
 Dennis then went on to follow his true passion by applying his diverse education and skill sets to sustainable building and technology development with an emphasis on earthbag construction.
 Dennis operates Terra-Form.org, an open source website specializing in the education and research of sustainable infrastructure, sustainable resources, and sustainable lifestyles, and has been foundational to the ongoing development of the One Community earthbag village open source details.